SiriusSoftwareLtd/Compatibility/games.md

 # Supported Games for Sirius

-Here's a list of all supported games for Sirius.
+Here's a list of all supported games for Sirius. (**Some of this information may not be up to date.**)

 ## Working